jaySiddhapura-eng/form-control-ch15/README.md

    3. submitted: whether form is submitted
    4. touched/untouched: whether user click on any of the input field

-## Accessing Form Control using ViewChild
+## Accessing Form Control Using ViewChild

 1. When we pass the form reference into the submitting method, the data of form will be available to the .ts file only when this method get executed.
 In other word the form data available to the .ts only after it get submitted